 Medicare Part D Eligibility in North Carolina: Who Qualifies and How to Enroll

-Medicare Part D helps cover the cost of prescription drugs that are not included under Medicare Part A and Part B. To be eligible in North Carolina, you must be enrolled in Medicare Part A and/or Part B and be a resident of the United States.
+Medicare Part D helps cover the cost of prescription drugs that are not included under Medicare Part A and Part B. To be eligible in North Carolina, you must be enrolled in Medicare Part A and/or Part B and live in the service area of a Medicare-approved Part D plan available in NC.
 Below is a breakdown of who qualifies, the different pathways to eligibility, and what North Carolina residents need to know about enrollment timing.

 Basic Eligibility Requirements for North Carolina Residents